ChenS1313/Global-Electronics-Retail-Churn-Analysis/README.md

   * **Low-Basket Segment:** Deploy targeted win-back campaigns and incentivized feedback surveys to diagnose operational friction or expectation gaps before they leave.
   * **High-Basket Segment:** Deploy a targeted at-risk survey to uncover friction or delays.
 If issues are detected, automatically trigger compensation vouchers and priority support to secure retention and protect revenue.

+## 📊 Interactive Dashboard

+Since Tableau Public does not support a direct connection to Google BigQuery, the processed and cleaned Data Marts were exported into a single multi-sheet Excel workbook.
+This Excel file was then loaded into Tableau Public to build the interactive dashboard.